Website Templates Table Editing

 Advanced users: Splitting / adding table cells:

 In any template you can add more table cells or split cells to include more columns or rows.
 This is not supported by Allwebco.
-The following sites have help available for table editing:
+Search at

 Related Topics: